Eating Disorders

 Surviving Summer Transitions

-Make smart decisions and don't bombard yourself with too many changes and transitions at the same time.
-Keep as much consistency in your life as possible and keep your support net strong.
+This summer, I encourage you to make smart decisions and not bombard yourself with too many changes and transitions at the same time.

 The end of something known and comfortable and the beginning of something unfamiliar and uncertain can be very stressful and cause us to turn to old coping techniques such as an eating disorder.
 As we all know, resorting to these old coping techniques can put our futures in jeopardy.

 So what can we do to safeguard against these regressions into our old habits?
-I’ve found a few simple things have helped me greatly.
+I’ve found two things that help me greatly:

 I just made this decision for myself this week.
 Starting a new job after graduating, my husband and I considered buying a house.
 We’re tired of the apartment we live in and would like to have something we can call our own.

 On top of everything, it also includes starting a new challenging job.
-For these reasons, we decided it would be best to keep our living condition a constant during this time of change.
+For these reasons, we decided it would be best to keep our living conditions constant during this time of change.

 Whether your summer means going home from school, going on a vacation, or starting a new chapter of your life, the changes and transitions can cause a lot of stress and threaten your recovery.
 You must work very hard to keep your recovery strong during these sometimes challenging times.

-Make smart decisions and don’t bombard yourself with too many changes and transitions at the same time.
+This summer, I encourage you to make smart decisions and not bombard yourself with too many changes and transitions at the same time.

-Keep as much consistency in your life as possible and keep your support net strong.
+Keep as much consistency in your life as possible this summer and keep your support system strong.
 Don’t let yourself lose contact with your recovery team and with all those who help you along your recovery journey.

 Scott